itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 Local and remote databases
 """"""""""""""""""""""""""

 Most help files are organized in databases.
 To display these files, the green underlined checkbox has to be checked.
 To manage, update and load new databases the green box offers a variety of options.
-Each database listed underneath "Local" are safed on the harddrive.
+Each database listed underneath "Local" are saved on the harddrive.
 The last column shows if there are any online updates available.
 To refresh the updatestate of the databases, just click the "refresh" button above.

-If the the internet connection is very slow a timout error might appear during updates.
+If the the internet connection is very slow a timeout error might appear during updates.
 In this case increase the timeout time and check you internet connection.

 Generated help files
 """"""""""""""""""""